This LibGuide has 2 purposes:

 A few government publications have remained in the Library of Congress (LC) classification system and are shelved on the 3rd Floor of the Library or on the 1st Floor in the Reference Collection.
 Some of these items are described in this guide, with their call numbers given.
 For items not in the documents stacks, the call numbers are printed in red.

 Resources in the blue boxes in this guide are available in print in the Library's collections, and most may be checked out by eligible borrowers (they are also available for interlibrary loan).
 Classification numbers given are in the documents collection, on the Library's 2nd floor, unless otherwise specified.
 Items with REF call numbers may not be checked out.

 Primary sources are documents and other items created in direct conjuction with events, as opposed to secondary materials, which analyze the events.
 For more information on finding primary sources in general for historical research, see this Research Guide.

-Another handy publication is the American Library Association's Using Primary Sources on the Web.
+Another handy publication is the American Library Association's Primary Sources on the Web: Finding, Evaluating, Using.
 Not limited to government sources, it offers many tips on finding, evaluating and citing primary sources, a category of materials into which many government publications fall.